vio1ator/audiblez/README.md

 ## How to run on GPU

 By default, audiblez runs on CPU.
-If you pass the option `--cuda` it will try to use the Cuda device via Torch.
+If you pass the option `--cuda` it will try to use the CUDA device via Torch.
+On Apple Silicon, you can pass `--mps` to use the Metal (MPS) backend via Torch.

 Check out this example: [Audiblez running on a Google Colab Notebook with Cuda ](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).

-We don't currently support Apple Silicon, as there is not yet a Kokoro implementation in MLX.
-As soon as it will be available, we will support it.
+Apple Silicon is supported via PyTorch MPS.
+There is no MLX backend for Kokoro here; use `--mps` (CLI) or select MPS in the GUI.

 ## Manually pick chapters to convert